byuflowlab/FLOWUnsteady/docs/src/installation/general.md

   ] test FLOWVPM
   ```

-If you run into any issues, please try the following:
-* Test that you can correctly compile C++ code wrapped for Julia following these instructions: [LINK](https://nbviewer.org/github/byuflowlab/FLOWVPM.jl/blob/master/docs/installation-linux.ipynb)
-* Mac users, take a look at this thread: [LINK](https://github.com/byuflowlab/FLOWUnsteady/issues/26)
-* Instructions for BYU Fulton supercomputer: [LINK](https://nbviewer.jupyter.org/url/edoalvar2.groups.et.byu.net/LabNotebook/202108/FLOWVPMSuperComputer.ipynb)

-If issues persist, please check the resolved issues in [the FLOWExaFMM repo](https://github.com/byuflowlab/FLOWExaFMM.jl/issues?q=), the discussion forum in [the FLOWUnsteady repo](https://github.com/byuflowlab/FLOWUnsteady/discussions?discussions_q=),
-and feel free to open a new issue or discussion for help.

 ## Other Packages
 Run the following commands in the Julia REPL to add some dependencies that are not
 in the official Julia registry: